Booking With Confidence - Redesigning Trust In Beauty Services

 Feature 1: Appointment Tracking

-On the day of appointment: On the day of the appointment, users are presented with a focused appointment view that surfaces the most relevant information at a glance, including the scheduled time, exact location with access notes, and any necessary preparation reminders.
-Live status updates, such as “30 minutes to your appointment,” alongside automatic reassurance email and message notifications.
+Users can check their booking status and any updates at any time within the “Bookings” section, while email and message notifications are sent upon confirmation to ensure users feel reassured and informed.
+Under “Upcoming Bookings” users are presented with a focused appointment view that surfaces the most relevant information at a glance, and then option to reveal extra details concerning appointment by clicking “see more” link.
+Live status updates, such as “30 minutes to your appointment,” alongside automatic reassurance email and message notifications will also be made available.
 This will help users feel informed and confident throughout the experience.

 Feature 2: Service Provider Profile Card